LeeAnnEditor/o365hq/blog/Windows 7 Extended Security Updates 2020 An ultimate, step-by-step guide on purchasing and activation.md

 +++
-title = "Windows 7 Extended Security Updates 2020: An Ultimate Step-by-Step Guide on Purchasing and Activation" description = "As you may have heard Windows 7 in the end of its Life Cycle.
-This makes users more susceptible to malware attacks and turns Window 7 to a minefield of security threats.
+title = "Windows 7 Extended Security Updates 2020: An ultimate, step-by-step guide on purchasing and activation" description = "As you may have heard, Windows 7 is at the end of its life cycle.
+This makes users more susceptible to malware attacks and turns Window 7 into a minefield of security threats.
 The Extended Security Update program is an alternative for consumers to manage certain legacy Microsoft products after the support is ended.
-And this is an ultimate step-by-step guide on how to purchase and activate a Windows 7 Extended Security Updates for your computers." date = 2020-01-10
+And this is an ultimate step-by-step guide on how to purchase and activate  Windows 7 Extended Security Updates for your computers." date = 2020-01-10

 [taxonomies]